thingsboard/thingsboard.github.io/_includes/docs/reference/performance/performance-test-tool.md

 ### Step 4.
 Run the performance test

-Use the command listed in the "How to reproduce the test" section that corresponds to your performance test [scenario](/docs/{{docsPrefix}}reference/performance-comparison/#test-summary).

 The command is similar to the one listed below.
 Don't forget to replace the value of TB_INTERNAL_IP with the private IP address of your target ThingsBoard instance.

 ```bash